How are the Carnegie Math Pathway courses different from other college and remedial math offerings?

 Do instructors require training before teaching these courses?

-Yes.
 The Carnegie Math Pathways program offers a unique approach to learning mathematics and engages math faculty in new ways of teaching.
-Participation in one of our multiple training opportunities is required to help familiarize you with our distinct pedagogy, platform, and faculty resources, and to prepare you for a successful launch.
+Participation in one of our multiple training opportunities is encouraged to help familiarize you with our distinct pedagogy, platform, and faculty resources, and to prepare you for a successful launch.

 How can I adopt these courses?